Gymnema for Diabetes Natural Treatment

 Gymnema is commercially available as dried leaves, leaf tea bags, dip tea bags, powder, extracts, tablets, and capsules.

 How do you take Gymnema?

-Gymnema sylvestre is very much better in taste difficult to consume so you can boil leafs along with green tea and filter it.
+Gymnema Sylvestre is very much better in taste difficult to consume so you can boil leaves along with green tea and filter it.
 If needed, sweetened it with stevia and flavored it with any herbals such as cardamom.
 Have a very nice cup of medicinal tea that lower blood-glucose.

 Bioactive constituents of Gymnema

-Bioactive constituents of Gymnema sylvestris are oleanane type of triterpenoid saponins called gymnemic acids.
-Gymnemic acid contains several acylated tigloyl, methylbutyroyl derivatives of deacylgymnemic acid (DAGA) which is 3-O-glucuronide of gymnemagenin (3, 16, 21, 22, 23, 28-hexahydroxy-olean-12-ene) 2.
+Bioactive constituents of Gymnema Sylvestre are oleanane-type of triterpenoid saponins called gymnemic acids.
+Gymnemic acid contains several acylated tigloyl, methyl butyryl derivatives of deacylgymnemic acid (DAGA) which is 3-O-glucuronide of gymnemagenin (3, 16, 21, 22, 23, 28-hexahydroxy-olean-12-ene) 2.
 The individual gymnemic acids (saponins) include gymnemic acids, I-VII, gymnemosides A-F, and gymnemasaponins.
-Gymnemic acids have antidiabetic, antisweetener, and anti-inflammatory activities.
+Gymnemic acids have anti-diabetic, anti-sweetener, and anti-inflammatory activities.